oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 OKTA_REDIRECT_URI=http://localhost:8000/login/redirect
 ```

-The last thing you need is your organization’s Okta base URL, which can be found by going to **Security**, then **API**.
+The last thing you need is your organization's Okta base URL, which can be found by going to **Security**, then **API**.
 It'll be in the table under **Issuer URI**.
 You only need the authority, not the full path.

 {% img blog/elasticsearch-laravel/get-base-uri.png alt:"Get the base URI from the issuer URI" width:"800" %}{: .center-image }